-Ruffer LLP is required to publish, on an annual basis, a summary of the analysis and conclusions that it has drawn from its monitoring of the quality of execution obtained whilst executing Client orders in the past year.
+Ruffer LLP is required to publish, on an annual basis, disclosures about the execution venues used for each asset class, and a summary of the analysis and conclusions that it has drawn from its monitoring of the quality of execution in relation to each class of financial instrument obtained whilst executing Client orders over the past year.

-This report relates to the period 1 January to 31 December 2017.
+This report relates to the period 1 January to 31 December 2018.